Skip to main content

 Open source software (OSS) licenses dictate the various terms and conditions that come with using a given piece of OSS, and they come in numerous varieties.
 However, the average open source developer or user is likely to come across the same handful of licenses again and again.

 Among today's more popular OSS licenses is the GNU (of the GNU Project) General Public License Version 2.0, commonly referred to as simply GPL v2.
-Initially released in 1991, the GPL 2 is a copyleft license, meaning users must abide by some strict rules and requirements.
-Copyleft licenses like GPL v2 are in contrast to popular permissive open source licenses, such as the MIT license and the Apache License 2.0, which let users do pretty much anything they want with the code.
+Initially released in 1991, the GPL v2 is a copyleft license, meaning users must abide by some strict conditions.
+Copyleft licenses like GPL v2 are in contrast to popular permissive open source licenses, such as the MIT license and the Apache License 2.0, which impose relatively few conditions on use of the licensed code.

 GPL v2 License: The Basics